What Can I Do With a Major In French?

 - Language Resource Center

-To find additonal clubs and organizations, visit the Center for Student Organizations.
+To find additional clubs and organizations, visit the Involvement Network.

 Additional UGA Career Center Recommendations/Considerations

 - Choose an additional academic area of study to supplement the foreign language, preferably one that requires a high degree of technical skill.
 Most people with foreign language ability use those skills to assist them in a different career field such as business, education, journalism, law, etc.

 - Related courses to study include geography, history, civilization, foreign relations, international law, and world economics.

 - Plan to attend a private language institute to learn additional languages and cultures.